Ollie Olsen: Melbourne in the 1970s and 1980s

 Olsen and Murphy relocated to the United Kingdom in early 1980 on the recommendation of Iggy Pop.
-The Canberra Times' Jonathan Green reported that "The Ig was impressed with the band's first ep when out here last year."
+The Canberra Times' Jonathan Green reported that "The Ig was impressed with the band's first EP when out here last year".
 The duo formed the Beast Apparel, which later became Hugo Klang, and released a single, "Grand Life for Fools and Idiots", in 1982.
 Olsen returned to Australia in the following year and continued Hugo Klang with Alan Bamford, Tom Hoy and Laughton Ellery, before this group split up in 1983.

 In 1984 Olsen on vocals and guitar, Marie Hoy on keyboards and vocals and Murphy as drummer formed "an avant-garde outfit", Orchestra of Skin and Bone.
 Marie Hoy had been an instigator of the Melbourne 'little bands' scene, as a member of Too Fat to Fit Through the Door and others.
 Other musicians associated with Orchestra of Skin and Bone included David Hoy on cello, Tom Hoy on saxophone, Lochie Kirkwood on vocals and saxophone, Dugald McKenzie on vocals and harmonica, James Rogers on trumpet and Peter Scully on guitar.
 They issued a self-titled album in 1986 and disbanded soon afterwards.
-The following year, Ollie formed No, with Olsen on keyboards, vocals, drum machine and sampler, Marie Hoy on keyboards, vocals, samples alongside Kevin McMahon on bass guitar and Michael Sheridan on guitar in 1987.
+The following year, Ollie formed No, with Olsen on keyboards, vocals, drum machine and sampler, Marie Hoy on keyboards, vocals and samples alongside Kevin McMahon on bass guitar and Michael Sheridan on guitar in 1987.